stuycs-gh-classrooms/nxtm-p00-pd10-kingpapalebron/README.md

 ### Simulation 4: Custom force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-There will be five orbs spawned randomly around the screen.
-They will be given velocities with the same magnitude but a random direction.
-When the orbs collide they should bounce off each other instead of overlapping.
+There will be five orbs created randomly around the screen and one fixed orb created in the center.
+The electric field created by the fixed orb should push the other orbs away.

 ---

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-The simulation will have earth gravity, collision, and drag force.
-The orbs will be created randomly on the screen with velocities of the same magnitude but random directions.
+The simulation will have earth gravity, electric field force, and drag force.
+The orbs will be created randomly on the screen.
 There will still be "water" covering the bottom half of the screen and orbs can spawn in the water.
+The simulation should behave the same as the other simulations but with more forces acting on each orb.